pjjw/icinga2-migration/README.md

 Event and Notification commands will be added once used.
 The Icinga 1.x command objects serve as Check command, and may require cleanup afterwards.

+## Dependencies

+The parent `hostgroup_name` is not supported.
+Migrate this dependency manually.
+The `host_name` attribute cannot contrain multiple entries, only the first one will be processed.

+## Timeperiods

+Complex timeperiod strings are not processed and will result in a warning.